0x80085/synk/README.md

 ## Install

+Prerequisites:
+- Have `yarn` installed
+- node >= v12 installed

-Run `npm i` in all folders that contain a package.json
+Run `yarn` in all folders that contain a package.json

 ## Prerequisites